Save 16% on Disney+ with an annual subscription

-As such, despite the fact Netflix has over a decade of experience finding its feet and building out its library, Disney+ will be able to compete from day one.
+As such, despite the fact Netflix has over a decade of experience finding its feet and building out its library, Disney Plus has been able to compete from day one.
 But is it good enough to make you do away with your Netflix subscription altogether?
-Let's compare Disney+ and Netflix.
+Let's compare Disney Plus and Netflix.

 |Features||Disney+||Netflix Basic||Netflix Standard||Netflix Premium|

 |Release date||19 December 19||24 March 15||24 March 15||24 March 15|